©

 Finish: top of Peynier

-Itinerary off the beaten track, in a wild environment with a 360° view at the finish.
+An itinerary off the beaten track, in a wild environment with a 360° view at the finish.

 The first part of this route is a long, flat traverse, ideal for a gentle warm-up.
-After crossing the Pont de la Salce, you’ll take a wide groomed run through the heart of the forest.
+After crossing the Pont de la Salce, you take a wide groomed run through the heart of the forest.
 Next, there’s a steeper zigzag ramp, but you won’t need to make any conversions at this stage.
 You’ll reach the Lac de Peynier and then the summit of the Bois Noir.

 Ski touring